kiranhsgithub/productive_programmer/README.md

 # productive_programmer
-Placeholder for my thoughts on being a productive programmer
+Placeholder for my thoughts on being a productive programmer.
+I am not saying these are the best possible ways, but, these are my preferences that I think makes me productive.
+Other developers can have different preferences than mine.

 Choosing a favorite IDE depending on languages/context

-* Brackets - front end development - because closes html tags automatically, and autocompletion for javascript/css.
-I have tried other tools like Sublime and Atom for a brief period of time and chose to stay with Brackets.
-Haven't had the chance to explore VsCode yet.
+* Brackets - front end development -  I have tried other tools like Sublime and Atom for a brief period of time and chose to stay with Brackets.
+Mostly because closes html tags automatically, and autocompletion for javascript/css.
+Autocompletion exists in other tools as well but I like the Brackets' way of autocompleting html tags.
+Haven't had the chance to explore VSCode(Visual Studio Code) yet.
 * Intellij IDEA - full-stack developement (Java/Front end)/in-built command line tool/auto refresh from disk/version control integration/easier version control diff/faster than eclipse/Gradle Support/server launcher for fronend dev/
 * Eclipse - Java Developement/Easier configuration of servers such as Apache, JBoss/runnable programs/version control plugins/Navigator and Package Manager view/search functions/slower than Intellij/l/ocal remote debugging/refactoring wizard/PMD/Find Bugs/Sonar Integration/Classpath and Compiler configuration/
+* Visual studio - for C# and ASP.NET MVC application development.
+It comes in-built with Azure deployment facilities and great to use if you plan to deploy on Microsoft Azure.
+It is great for Windows development using WPF and WinForms.
+Default integration with Git.
-* Notepad++ General purpose text editor - Syntax highlighting for most languages supported
+* Notepad++ General purpose text editor - Syntax highlighting for most languages supported.
+It was my favorite Editor once.
+Now have almost stopped using it.
 * Text pad - Text search/find and replace/block text selection
 * Microsoft Excel - Basic analytics/shortcuts for navigating through and selecting and manipulating excel data/Tables - formatting, sort, filter/Text to columns/Remove Duplicates/Cell formatting/Charts/Formulas/Pivot Tables/Macro programming/ Conditional Formatting
+* MS Powerpoint/ https://prezi.com/ https://www.powtoon.com/ : For presentaion.
+MS Powerpoint is well known and de-facto standard.
+Prezi, however has some visual effects which appealed to me.
+And Powtoon are great for creating animated presentations and can convey ideas easily and can deliver same message in a more powerful manner compared to other two formats.
 * Version Control Softwares :- git/svn - familiarity and hands on with following actions add/update/checkout/commit/resolve conflicts/merge
 * Git Bash - Git command line tool.
 I am comfortable using unix commands over windows and it has improved my productivity significantly
 * Cloud accounts - Google Drive as it comes with their own version of document/spreadsheet and slides editor.
 They are really great when concurrent users are editing it.
 Syncing with mobile is easy well.
 If you have a gmail account, you can easily save items from your email to cloud and organize them in the way you want. https://paper.dropbox.com has good features when it comes to creating and editing online documents.
 It also has simple UI and convincing usage and doesn't really cause much problems.